 If you decide to be in this study, there is no limit on the length of time we will store your samples and health information.
 We may keep using them for research unless you decide to stop participating or we close the Biobank.

 No. A large amount of information is generated when we process your sample.
 The vast majority of it is information that is only valuable for research purposes at this time.
 Because of the data size and the unknown impact, we are not returning data to participants at this time.

-Research can take a long time; therefore, we cannot guarantee that we will find information in your sample.
+Research can take a long time; therefore, we cannot guarantee that we will find information in your sample to return to you.
 As more samples are processed and genotyping is completed, the Biobank may find information that is medically important for some participants.

 If we learn something about your sample, we may be able to return this information.
-We will ask for your permission before returning any results.
-However not everyone will have this information, so we cannot guarantee that you will have results returned.
+We will ask your permission first before returning any results.
+However, not everyone will have this information, so we cannot guarantee that you will have results returned.

 The genetic tests done on your sample were selected to answer research questions.
 However, the results from some of these tests are ‘medically actionable’, meaning that they could affect your health or medical care.

 There are three types of clinical genetic test results the Biobank may be able to return: